-The U.S. Postal Service lost \$3.8 billion in 2009.
+The U.S. Postal Service lost \$5.1 billion in 2011, after losing \$8.4 billion in 2010.
 Postal management has blamed losses on statutory obligations to pre-fund its pension and healthcare liabilities through 2017 as well as poor economic conditions.
-Since 2001, under the leadership of Postmaster General John Potter, USPS has cut costs and improved productivity.
+Since 2001, USPS has cut costs and improved productivity.

-A postal reform law passed in 2006 established a hard rate cap for market-dominant products and granted the Postal Service substantial authority to adjust pricing within that cap.
+The Postal Accountability and Enhancement Act of 2006 (PAEA) established a hard rate cap for market-dominant products and granted the Postal Service substantial authority to adjust pricing within that cap.
 It also required USPS to demonstrate greater financial transparency and granted greater authority to the Postal Regulatory Commission, the independent body that oversees rate increases.